car251290/realstate/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Js
+Each generated HTML is associated with minimal JavaScript code necessary for that page.
+When a page is loaded by the browser, its JavaScript code runs and makes the page fully interactive.
+(This process is called hydration.)
 ## React
 In Next.js, a page is a React Component exported from a .js, .jsx, .ts, or .tsx file in the pages directory.
 Each page is associated with a route based on its file name.
 ## Node.js